ahmad-taie/infodens/README.md

 # INFODENS

-This toolkit provides a quick way to generate features from text, and expedites the development of feature engineering tasks.
+This toolkit provides a quick way to generate features from text, and expedites feature engineering tasks.

 # Setup & Requirements